-Extending Cord Blood to Regenerative Therapies for the Brain - Dr. Joanne Kurtzberg - Share the Science LIVE EVENT
+Cell Therapies Derived from Cord Blood Monocytes - Dr. Joanne Kurtzberg - Share the Science LIVE EVENT

-On October 15th, we invite you to join us for a special session at the AABB 2018 Annual Meeting where we will host Dr. Kurtzberg for a live Share the Science event.
+On October 21st, we invite you to join us for a special session at the AABB 2019 Annual Meeting where we will host Dr. Kurtzberg for a live Share the Science event.
 At this event, she will speak about her current research and present the latest results from that work.
-She will highlight how cord blood banking and transplantation is continuing to evolve.
-She will also speak about the importance of quality for cord blood units and explain why, if not handled properly, poor quality standards could turn hope into disaster.
-Attendees will learn the latest in new clinical applications and have an opportunity to participate in a question/answer session with Dr. Kurtzberg.
+Attendees will also have an opportunity to participate in a live question/answer session with Dr. Kurtzberg.

 About the speaker